 The fit of a running shoe is unique to every runner.
 When choosing good running shoes for shin splints, you need a fit that doesn’t just provide plenty of cushion, but cushion in the right areas.

 Do you need a springy instep to support and reduce stress on the arch of your foot?
 Do you need a specific type of lacing design that wraps your foot perfectly?

-Take some time to decide what fit is ideal for you and compare them to the top 5 shoes for shin splints reviewed above.
+Take some time to decide what fit is ideal for you and compare them.

 There’s no doubt that comfort is vital when choosing the right running shoes.
 Cushion helps to create the comforting cradle for your feet, but the ways in which this is designed are different for every shoe manufacturer.
 Most of the time, the cushion comes from the design and materials of the insoles.

 However, the Grid technology of the Saucony Guide ISO line featured above moves some of the cushions to the sole itself, adding to the comfort of the shoe.

 If you have a neutral gait, stability is not quite as important as your foot stays fairly stable on its own.
 However, even the two shoes we feature above that are made for a neutral motion provide stability.

 If you pronate when walking, and especially while running, you need added stability.
 This stability will help your foot, ankle, and knee stabilize, which can help reduce the chances of developing shin splints.

 There are other features you may find important in your sneakers for shin splints.
 Do you need a breathable upper to keep your feet cool and dry while running?

 Do you need an adjustable fit that offers comfort and stability?
 Do you need awesome design elements that make your new shoes stand out from the crowd?
 Take a look at our top 5 list and look for any features that may help your running game.